msarson/ZipTools-for-Clarion/README.md

 - Improved memory management

 If you're familiar with Marcelo's original work, you'll find this implementation takes a significantly different approach while addressing the same fundamental need for ZIP functionality in Clarion applications.

+### Capesoft

+The ZipTools template uses cape01.tpw and cape02.tpw from Capesoft.
+I would like to thank Capesoft for their excellent Clarion tools and templates that have made this integration possible.
+Their GUTS or REFLECTION addons, which include these template files, are available for free from [Capesoft](https://capesoft.com/clarion).

 ## License